 As a nurse, you need to think and act quickly.
 In A&E, the difference between life and death may be a matter of seconds.
-It’s a daunting prospect, but being an effective A&E nurse requires you to jump into any situation and be able to make judgements immediately.
+It’s a daunting prospect, but being effective in your A&E nurse job requires you to jump into any situation and be able to make judgements immediately.
 You’ll develop a strong sense of decisiveness, learning to deliver appropriate treatment quickly, and understand a huge range of symptoms.

-As you can imagine, being in A&E can be a difficult time for patients and their families.
+As you can imagine, being in an A&E nurse job can be a difficult time for patients and their families.
 It’s not unlikely that you’ll be dealing with distressed and confused members of the public.
 Showing compassion can make all the difference to their experience.
 It may be tough to maintain a professional, composed and respectful demeanour, but you’ll get used to it.
 You’ll find yourself dealing with all kinds of delicate situations – from life changing traumas to downright absurd injuries.
 Each individual case deserves the same empathetic approach – and in turn you’ll be a source of comfort for patients in their time of need.

-There are no shortages of physical and emotional challenges while working in an A&E. Nursing can be an exhausting job at times, and it’s not unlikely that patients will take their emotions out on you.
+There are no shortages of physical and emotional challenges while working in an A&E nurse job.
+Nursing can be an exhausting job at times, and it’s not unlikely that patients will take their emotions out on you.
 A great nurse has the ability to bounce back from whatever their shift may throw at them.
 You’ll learn how to shut it out, focus on the task at hand and prioritise delivering a high standard of patient care.